About Hoop Handbook | Work On Your Game #WOYG

-In 2011 I decided that the knowledge, expertise and skill I had developed over the years was worthless if I did not create a way to pass it on to future generations of players, in a format that was easy to follow and duplicate for players of any size, age, skill level and circumstance.
-From this idea the Hoop Handbook was born.
+In 2011, I decided that the knowledge, expertise and skill I had developed over the years was worthless if I did not create a way to pass it on to future generations of basketball players, in a training format that was easy to follow and duplicate for players of any size, age, skill level and circumstance.
+From this idea, the Hoop Handbook was born.

-The Hoop Handbooks can be describe very simply: I take the workouts that I have been doing myself over the last 15 years, and create a program for you to follow.
+The Hoop Handbooks can be described very simply: I take the basketball workouts that I have been doing myself over the last 15 years, and create a program for you to follow.

 I explain every drill and move in words, show you a video example of me doing it myself, and lay out a plan for you to follow -- how many times, what days, what to do next, when to start, and when to stop.